redhat-cop/namespace-configuration-operator/README.md

 The `NamespaceConfig` CR allows specifying one or more objects that will be created in the selected namespaces.

-Dev teams may of may not be granted permissions to create these objects.
+Dev teams may or may not be granted permissions to create these objects.
 In case they haven't been granted permission, the namespace configuration operator can be a way to enforce namespace configuration policies and govern the way namespaces are configured.

 ## Deploying the Operator